buryhoganllc/sonic-playground-guides/guides/intuiface.md

 ### Authentication

-All admin accounts on the host machines use the following credentials:
+All admin accounts on the host machines use the admin credentials.
+Refer to the `Credentials.txt` file.

-- User: `sp-admin`
-- Pass: `2008`

 All Intuiface host machines run in a non-admin “show” account called `sp-show` with a password of `s0n1csh0w`.
 It is unlikely that you will ever need to enter these credentials.